xlab-uiuc/ITBench2/README.md

 For instruction on how to create an cloud provider based Kubernetes cluster, please see the instructions [here](./remote_cluster/README.md).

 Currently, only AWS is supported.
+AWS clusters are provisioned using [kOps](https://kops.sigs.k8s.io/).

 ### Running the Incident Scenarios